Click the relevant section below to view our FAQs

 Reforestation projects

-All of WLT’s in county partners and projects are unique; however, our reforestation projects adhere to the following general principles to ensure that they are of high standard.
-This includes ensuring there are benefits for our partners and local communities, as well as clear conservation outcomes through creating wildlife rich habitat, reconnecting forest areas and storing carbon.
+All of WLT’s in-country partners and projects are unique; however, our reforestation projects adhere to the following general principles to ensure they are of a high standard.
+All projects must have clear conservation outcomes, for example – like reconnecting habitats and providing food for wildlife – while also providing benefits to local communities.

-• Areas for reforestation and techniques used are the most appropriate for the site and selected by WLT’s in country partners who have the local knowledge and expertise to lead the project in the field.
+• The techniques used for reforestation must be those that are most appropriate for the project site.
+Both the reforestation site and the techniques are selected by WLT’s in-country partners, who have the local knowledge and expertise to lead the project in the field.

-• Our partners ensure they have the legal and management right to restore these areas and ensure there is informed consent from local communities and appropriate authorities
+• Our partners ensure that they or a vetted expert contractor (where applicable) have the legal and management rights to restore these areas, ensuring also that there is free prior informed consent from local communities and appropriate authorities.

-• Reforestation is primarily undertaken with a mixture of native species that are local to the area, although non-native species may be supported if there is a clear conservation objective such as their use as pioneer species or for establishing wood lots.
+• Reforestation is primarily undertaken with a mixture of native species that are local to the area, although non-native species may be supported if there is a clear conservation objective.
+Some may be pioneer species that can colonise degraded areas and lay the foundation for native plants that are less hardy.
+Others can be used to establish woodlots (areas for local communities to harvest timber and other resources sustainably).

-• Where possible native species for planting are sourced locally to ensure trees are adapted to the local environment and from the local genetic source.
+• Where possible, native species for planting are sourced locally to ensure trees come from the local genetic source and are adapted to the local environment.
 Otherwise, seeds or seedlings are purchased from a reputable source, particularly if overharvesting could damage the native forest.

-• Reforestation projects may include ‘active restoration’ through planting out tree seedlings as well as ‘assisted natural regeneration’ where our partners support and accelerate the natural successional processes by removing and reducing barriers to natural forest regeneration such as soil degradation, competition with weed species, and recurring disturbance (e.g. fire or cattle grazing).
+• Reforestation projects may include active restoration – planting out tree saplings – as well as assisted natural regeneration, where our partners support and accelerate the natural successional processes by removing and reducing barriers to natural forest regeneration, such as soil degradation, competition with weed species, and recurring disturbance (e.g. fires or cattle grazing).

-• Preparation of the site before planting may involve clearing ground vegetation including cutting vegetation and, where strictly necessary, the use of herbicides.
+• Preparation of the site before planting may involve clearing ground vegetation, including cutting and, where strictly necessary, the controlled use of approved herbicides.

-• Where required and deemed essential by the partner, natural fertilizers (e.g. compost/ manure) and chemical fertilizers are used to enhance the tree’s early growth and survival.
+• Where required and deemed essential by the partner, natural fertilisers (e.g. compost/ manure) and approved chemical fertilisers are used to enhance the trees’ early growth and survival.

-• Ongoing care is key in the first years after planting and partners clear surrounding grasses and other competing vegetation to enhance tree survival rates.
-This work is undertaken by staff from our in country partners and often with the employment of local community members.
+• Ongoing care of saplings is key in the first years after planting.
+Our partners will clear surrounding grasses and other competing vegetation to enhance tree survival rates, often employing local community members to assist in the work.

-• Our partners monitor and report on the survival rate of planted trees over the first five years of the project and undertake replacement planting to ensure an overall high survival rate across the site.
+• Our partners monitor and report on the survival rate of planted trees for up to 5 years after tree planting has occurred and undertake replacement planting to ensure an overall high survival rate across the site.

-• While projects ensure there is a high survival rate of planted trees, partners also encourage the establishment of other native plants and trees from the surrounding area as natural processes takeover and birds and mammals disperse seeds into the site.
+• While our partners work hard to try to ensure a high survival rate of planted trees from pre-selected species at the reforestation site, our partners also encourage the colonisation of other native plants and trees from the surrounding area as natural processes take over and birds and mammals disperse seeds into the site.

-• Partners continue to protect and monitor all planted areas to year ten, by which time reforestation areas are established as areas of forest and are incorporated into our partner’s or regional reserve networks and protected in perpetuity.
+• Partners continue to protect and monitor all planted areas until such time as the sites are established as areas of forest and can be incorporated into a partner reserve, or other type of protected area, to be protected in perpetuity.

 Project costs